Search

 Price Hill Day at Coney Island

-Unfortunately; there is no longer a Price Hill Day at Coney Island.
+Unfortunately; there is no longer a Price Hill Day at Coney Island, nor a Coney Island.
+The Coney Island property was sold after 137 years on December 31, 2023.
 This article is just a historical account of all the years our Society sponsored this day.

 How many neighborhood traditions have continued for nearly 100 years?
 Not too many, that’s for sure, but Price Hill Day at Coney Island dates back to the early 20th century.
 According to our archives, it hasn’t been a totally straight line from 1915, the first neighborhood Coney Island Day, to today.
 Coney Island closed after Kings Island opened in 1972, and for a few years Price Hill Day was held at Kings Island.